-You can, in theory, book your safari in advance but as usual, things in India are not so straightforward.
+You can, in theory, book your game drives in advance, but as usual things in India are not so straightforward.
 Foreign cards are seldom accepted.
-If you do manage to navigate the booking portal successfully then you can book up to 1 year in advance.
+If you do manage to navigate the booking portal successfully you can book up to 1 year in advance.

 If you arrive without a booking there are options.
 You can go on an open-top minibus called a canter or pay through the nose via an agent or local hotel.